DevHackerGamer/sports-live/docs/src/content/docs/guides/ufeedback.md

 ## 1. Overview
 To ensure **continuous improvement** and a **user-centered design**, we implemented a **formal user feedback process** starting in **Sprint 2**.
-The goal was to validate usability, design, and feature functionality by collecting insights from early testers (friends, classmates, family members, and peers).
+The goal was to validate usability, design, and feature functionality by collecting insights from early testers (friends, classmates, and family members).

 ---
 ## 2. Feedback Collection Process

 - **Tool Used**: Google Forms
-- **Distribution**: Shared via WhatsApp groups, email invitations, and direct sharing with testers.
+- **Distribution**: Shared via WhatsApp groups, with family members , friends and with other testers
 - **Response Window**: Open since Sprint 2 and extended into Sprint 3.
 - **Sample Size**: Over 20+ respondents.
 - **Data Export**: Responses exported to **Google Sheets** for structured analysis.